 Beside the above there are patches of informal and illegal developments in and around most of the townships and rural settlements, as people put pressure to come closer to places of work and hoping for access to better services.
-It will require local municipalities through Land-use management schemes and other control systems to attend to these illegal developments as a matter of urgency, whenever they emerge.
-It usually starts with one household and followed by another.
-Before government realises a settlement/ village has emerged.
+It will require local municipalities through Land-use management schemes and other control systems to attend to these illegal developments as a matter of urgency whenever they emerge.

 Furthermore, the Phalaborwa Spatial Development Initiative (SDI) is located within the District.
 The SDI is focused along the main road link from Phalaborwa to Nelspruit in the Mpumalanga Province, where the SDI joins the Maputo Development Corridor.
 The aim of the corridor was to create better access between the port of Maputo and the mining hub in Phalaborwa.
 However, all the local municipalities in Mopani District indicated that currently no projects or development initiatives have been implemented within this SDI.
 The Development Bank of South Africa initially identified potential projects and initiatives in the SDI based on the mining, agriculture and tourism sectors.
 These initiatives, though still valid, have unfortunately not been explored further.
-This is opportunity for innovation.